christophgockel/nein-tabs/readme.md

 You can search for "Nein Tabs" in [Mozilla's official Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/extensions/), or go directly to: https://addons.mozilla.org/en-US/firefox/addon/nein-tabs/

+## Known Issues

+When installing the extension in Firefox it will show this notice:

+> Reading manifest: Error processing background.persistent: Event pages are not currently supported.
+This will run as a persistent background page.

+This is not a huge problem and should automatically go away in future Firefox versions when it starts to support event pages.
+The fallback it provides to run it as a background page is okay as far as the extension is concerned.

 ## Changelog

 See [changelog.md](changelog.md) for details.